We need to reassess how we manage teams in future hybrid workplaces

 Carolyn then left marketing and retrained as a psychologist (in addition to completing a certificate in counseling).
 She then went on to do a Research Masters in Cyberpsychology, specialising in technology use in the workplace.
 Her dissertation titled, ‘Always On, Always Available: Working parent’s use of business and personal technology during private hours, and the impact of e-communication overload on stress and anxiety, and perceived burnout’ was built on quantitative research conducted during the period of the UK Lockdown 1.0 (from 23 March to end September 2020).
 The research focussed specifically on how the use of work and personal technology during remote working impacted dual-income, knowledge worker parents, who had to manage a new way of working, homeschooling their children, and how they managed the technological boundaries between work and home life during this unique period in history.

-She also manages Cybercology.
-As Chief Curator, she uses her CyberPsychology skills to develop and curate content from industry leaders and academics on how, as adults, technology is changing the way we work (and play) – both now and in the future.
+She now manages Cybercology.
+As Chief Curator, she uses a combination of her Marketing and CyberPsychology skills to develop and curate content from industry leaders and academics on how, as adults, technology is changing the way we work (and play) – both now and in the future.